-Submission 1, dated 21 March 2022
+Submission 7, dated 24 March 2022

-I'm a lecturer at the University of Edinburgh.
+I'm a Professor at Heriot-Watt University, where I have devoted over 20 years of my life to research and teaching future generations of urban planners and designers, architectural engineers, and geographers.
 You may already have heard from some of my academic colleagues regarding our concerns about the current crisis in Scottish universities.

-I love my job but in the last few years, working conditions and workloads have become unmanageable.
+My dedication to my job has kept me going in the face of increasingly unmanageable working conditions and workloads.
 My salary has declined year on year for over a decade.
-And now I believe that my employer, in concert with the trustees of the Universities Superannuation Scheme, are attempting to take away nearly 40% of my pension.
+And now my employer, in concert with the trustees of the Universities Superannuation Scheme, are attempting to take away around 32% of my future pension.

 This is a dispute that has been rumbling on for 4 years, affecting an entire generation of students - on top of the pandemic.

-I am writing to you to support a full Committee inquiry into the management of Scotland's universities.
+I am writing to you to ask you to support a full Committee inquiry into the management of Scotland's universities.
 I think there are failures of governance that have both brought us to the present crisis and, through inaction, are sustaining it.
 I also think that Parliamentary scrutiny can help understand the underlying causes of the current dispute with a view to a securing the resolution that we need.